MaxEaton/PythonCompiler/README.md

   Supports binary addition (`x + y`).

 * **Variables**
 Allows defining and using variables through assignments and expressions.

 * **Input and Output**
   Supports `print()` statements for output and `eval(input())` for interactive input evaluation.

+* **Assigning Homes**
+  Implements liveness analysis and interference graph construction, followed by a basic graph coloring algorithm to allocate registers efficiently and minimize stack allocations.

 ## Getting Started